RobertSeidler/TestPlugin/readme.md

 ## Test the Plugin

-To test the Plugin you can run the bash script in root directory.
+To test the Plugin you can run the bash script in root directory `runTestServer.sh`.

 ## Requirements